 about

-In 2015, Linder was a featured speaker at a TEDx event in Billings, MT.
-She served on the Montana Arts Council 2008-2021.
-Her work was included in the inaugural exhibit of the Bozeman Sculpture Park in 2011.
+Her works have been shown nationally and extensively in the Northern Rockies with solo shows that include: OK Harris Works of Art, NYC, Missoula Art Museum, Eiteljorg Museum, Nicolaysen Art Museum, Holter Museum of Art and Fort Collins Museum of Art.
+She was a featured speaker for a TEDx Billings event in 2015.
+Linder served on the Montana Arts Council from 2008-2021.
 She was the first artist in residence of the Yellowstone Art Museum’s Visible Vault for 6 months.
-She was also selected to be a resident at the Ucross Foundation in Wyoming.
-In 2000, Linder was commissioned by the US General Service Administration’s Art in Architecture program for the Sweetgrass, MT/Coutts, AB Border station.
+She was also a recipient of a Ucross Fellowship in Wyoming.
+Linder was commissioned by the US General Service Administration’s Art in Architecture program for the Sweetgrass, MT/Coutts, AB Border station.
 Prior to that she taught at MSU-Billings and served as the Gallery Director for 7 years.
-She received her MFA in 1991 from the University of Colorado at Boulder.
+She received her MFA from the University of Colorado at Boulder.

 statement